hungcq/knowledge-repo/information-technology/software-engineering-at-google/14-larger-testing.md

     - Record mode test: run continuously on post-submit to gen traffic logs & verify logs are generated
     - Replay mode test: used during dev & pre-submit testing
     - When client behavior changes significantly: rerun test in Record mode to generate new traffic
-- Should draft a test plan when designing software: strategic outline of what types of testing are needed and how much each, by:
-  - Identify primary risks
-  - Necessary testing approaches to mitigate those risks
-- Common approach to exploratory testing: bug bash meeting:
-  - A team of engineers & related personnel with familiarity with the product manually tests it
-  - Can use a published guidelines regarding:
-    - Particular focus areas
-    - Starting points for using the system
-  - Goal: explore & document questionable product behaviors & bugs